A new Norway-based airline will attempt to fill the discount transatlantic void left by Norwegian Air.

 Norse Atlantic Airways plans to launch service in December, flying Boeing 787 Dreamliners between European destinations such as London, Paris and Oslo and U.S. destinations such as New York, Los Angeles and Miami.
 Tickets are slated to go on sale in the fall.

 The company plans to list on the Oslo Stock Exchange and has thus far raised $24 million, it said in a press release.

-Norse Atlantic has strong ties to Norwegian, which in January said it wouldn't resume the transatlantic service it had suspended due to the Covid-19 pandemic.
+Norse Atlantic shares associations with Norwegian, which in January said it wouldn't resume the transatlantic service it had suspended due to the Covid-19 pandemic.
 Norwegian does continue to fly short-haul routes within Europe.